lotcz/theSeed/doc/beehive.md

 TODO:
 =====

+- dont drop when leaving level on the bottom
 - rotate objects when rolling and keep rotation
 - add health indicator and improve lives indicator
 - control menu with keyboard